 Hypnosis occurs when people experience a trance state.
 Trance states are naturally occurring and happen every day.
 If your mind ever drifts off when someone is talking to you, or if you get lost in a good book, you were in a trance.
 The most common concern regarding hypnosis is the fear of losing control.
 This cannot happen.
 People can only enter into hypnotic trances voluntarily; the hypnotherapist is simply a guide or a help into these states.
 You retain control at all times.

 Cognitive hypnotherapy is an approach that is derived from the most recent research on how the mind works.
 It holds that thoughts are consequences of emotions.
-Negative behaviours are often driven when an unconcious “trigger” in the environment creates an emotional response.
+Negative behaviours are often driven when an unconscious “trigger” in the environment creates an emotional response.
 We try to remove this emotional response so that when the trigger happens again, you experience and react differently to the event.

 Neuro-linguistic programming, combined with hypnotherapy or used on its own, can enable you to view the world differently, and therefore think about and respond to it differently.